 Wire wrap sockets can, of course, be mounted onto any perf board having 0.1" hole spacing.
 A better choice, however, would be project board.
 A project board is similar to perf board, except it has printed circuit foil pads around each hole.
 This allows the sockets to be tack-soldered and secured to the board before connecting any wires.
 Wiring is much easier if the parts aren't wobbling and falling out of the board.
 DIP sockets can be secured by tacking the four corner posts to the project board.
 Gluing in place before wiring is another option.

 Small components can be mounted on plug-in headers, as shown in Figure 11.
-These are manufactured by Aries Electronics, and others, and are supplied by Digi-Key and Jameco.

 FIGURE 11 — PLUG-IN HEADERS These are ideal for mounting small components; they are available in many pin configurations, and plug into standard DIP sockets.
 Snap-on covers for the headers are also available.